 The Board will meet on an as-needed basis.
 Meetings will be held weekly from October to March to review federal applications.

 Meetings will be held from 5-7 PM at the City and County Building, Room 425, 451 S. State Street, Salt Lake City, UT.

 The Board requires at least one member is appointed from each council district.
 Priority is also given to include representation of all income levels, ethnic diversity, persons with disabilities, community advocates and business and commercial interests.
 Eleven members serve three year terms on the board.

-Residency requirement: Must be Salt Lake City residents.
+Residency requirement: Board members must be Salt Lake City residents.

 Powers and Duties